kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Unrestricted.md

   - **Hard Save in New Slot (Slot 1)** during (or after) this buffer
 - Perform the [Sneak Attack FLU](<../Major Glitches/Fake Level Up#sneak-attack-flu>)
   - See the discussion in [Character Build](#leveling-plan) for whether to include slow levels or not
-  - Real Level 17: Persuade to 10, Improved/Master Two-Weapon Fighting, Sneak Attack IX
+  - Real Level 17: Improved/Master Two-Weapon Fighting, Sneak Attack IX
 - Run forward until just before the frozen Sith droids, then swap to Carth
 - Start a [Conversation Queue](<../Techniques/Conversation Queue>) by talking to MC, swapping to MC, and running down the hall
 - As MC, run until you are close to the Upper City South exit door, then use default action to interact with it